• If you’re an NBA GM most things revolve around whether you’re buying low and selling high.

 A QUICK WORD ON THIS FREE AGENT CLASS

 There are the typical assortment of extraordinary values this season but the class as a whole is really underwhelming.
 The ballhandling cohort has a ton of expensive, risky players that are rough propositions.
-The wings classically include those extraordinary values but most certainly lacks star power and then the frontcourt non-fives are LeBron and then the star power plummets.
+The wings classically include those extraordinary values but the group most certainly lacks star power.
+The frontcourt non-fives are LeBron and then the star power plummets.
 The fives (bigs) have some big names like Myles Turner, Naz Reid and Brook Lopez where the profit margin will be tight, and while there are some nice targets they could easily fly underneath the radar.

 LOOKING BACK AT THE RESULTS